Fred-Pi/Little-Lemon-Restaurant/README.md

-# Capstone project for Meta Front-End Developer Professional Certificate
+# Capstone Project for Meta Front-End Developer Professional Certificate

-This project showcases a booking application on the Little Lemon Website.
+The following project showcases a booking application on the Little Lemon Website.
 This was created with React Components to show an understanding of utilizing React for creating the website.
 This also features utilzing API calls.

 ## Features